sonatype-nexus-community/jake/README.md

 You can also run `jake ddt -C` to clean out your local cache if desired.
 We cache results from OSS Index for 12 hours to prevent you from potentially getting rate limited (as your dependencies likely won't change super often).

-You can also run `jake ddt snake` to set optional configuration of your OSS Index username and API Key so that you can run more requests without getting rate limited.
+You can also run `jake ddt -S` to set optional configuration of your OSS Index username and API Key so that you can run more requests without getting rate limited.
 You may register for an account [at this link](https://ossindex.sonatype.org/user/register), and see [the information provided here](https://ossindex.sonatype.org/doc/rest) on Rate Limiting for why this is useful.

+#### Usage with Nexus IQ Server

+`jake` can be used against Nexus IQ Server, to audit your application using your organizations policy.

+You can run `jake ddt -P` to set configuration of your IQ Server username and token.

+Once you've configured `jake` with proper credentials, you can run `jake ddt -A application-id`, replacing `application-id` with the public ID of your application in IQ Server.
+If there is a policy action required after submitting to IQ Server, `jake` will exit with a non zero code, allowing you to fail builds based on needed policy actions.
+The IQ Server Report URL will be provided as well.

 ## Why Jake?